How to Treat Your Yard for Fleas and Ticks Naturally: The Ultimate Guide

 • Regularly mow your lawn and remove debris to limit hiding spots for fleas and ticks.

-• Encourage natural predators, such as birds and beneficial insects, to help manage flea and tick populations.
+• Encourage natural predators like birds and beneficial insects to help manage pest populations.

-• Consider planting flea-repelling herbs like rosemary, mint, and marigold around your outdoor area to naturally deter these pests.
+• Plant flea-repelling herbs such as rosemary, mint, and marigold around your outdoor area to naturally deter pests.

 Key Takeaways